divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 > If yesterday I told you a story about people who got separated in the subway and happened to meet again at Charles Street, and today we get separated in the same way, we might independently decide to go and wait at Charles Street.
 It makes no difference whether the story I told you was true, or whether you thought it was, or whether I thought it was, or even whether I claimed it was.
 A fictive precedent would be as effective as an actual one.<sup>[3](#r3)</sup>

+The use of common knowledge to coordinate action doesn't necessarily depend on there being a base-layer of truth.
 This thought puts me in mind of something that has been bugging me about VR for a while.

 A while ago I was at a friend's house and they had a VR set with a trippy meditation app.
 Everyone was adamant that it was "just like DMT."
 But it was nothing like a DMT experience.
 There were some superficial similarities in its vague kaleidoscopic visual effects, but these felt more like a quotation of a psychedelic experience than a serious attempt to simulate one.
 All of the distinctive characteristics of DMT experiences---radical auditory distortion, loss of bodily awareness, fear---were of course completely absent.